mortezakowkabi/jcb-persian-documentation/045-Adding-your-own-rule-validation-to-a-field-in-JCB.md

 ## Overview

 Validation rules ensure that field values meet certain conditions **before being saved** to the database.
-JCB supports Joomla’s built-in validation system and allows developers to add **custom rules** using JFormRule classes.
+JCB supports Joomla's built-in validation system and allows developers to add **custom rules** using JFormRule classes.

 In this guide, we will: